First Lite Hunting Apparel Help Center logo

 All articles

-Obsidian Foundry Vs TraceUpdated 23 days ago
+Obsidian Foundry Vs TraceUpdated 2 months ago

 The Obsidian Foundry Pants combine merino wool with nylon reinforcements in high-wear areas, delivering a balance of natural odor resistance, stealth, and improved durability.
 They’re ultra-quiet, making them ideal for spot-and-stalk and archery hunters looking to close the distance without being heard.